Integrations — JupyterLab

 - the notebook connects to Spark;

-- Spark must know the Iceberg catalog;
+- Spark needs to know the Iceberg catalog;

 - the Iceberg catalog needs access to Hive Metastore and S3/MinIO storage.